Michael Jackson Documentary: Police Outnumber Protestors at Sundance Premiere

-Police outnumbered protestors at the world premiere of “Leaving Neverland,” a new documentary that examines the child sexual abuse allegation against Michael Jackson that debuts at this year’s Sundance Film Festival.
+Police outnumbered protestors at the world premiere of “Leaving Neverland,” a new documentary that examines the child sexual abuse allegations against Michael Jackson that debuts at the Sundance Film Festival.

 As press and attendees flooded into the Egyptian Theatre, they walked past two women holding placards that read “Seek Truth.”